quii/go-specs-greet/README.md

 Hopefully, with this example, you can see our application's predictable, structured workflow for driving change, and see how you could use it for your own work.

 You can imagine talking to a stakeholder who wants to extend the system you work on in some way.
-Capture it in a domain-centric, implementation-agnostic way in a specification, and use it as a north-star towards your efforts.
-Riya and I describe leveraging BDD techniques like "Example Mapping" [in our GopherconUK talk](https://www.youtube.com/watch?v=ZMWJCk_0WrY) to help you more deeply understand the essential complexity, to allow you to write simpler, and more meaningful specifications.
+Capture it in a domain-centric, implementation-agnostic way in a specification, and use it as a north star towards your efforts.
+Riya and I describe leveraging BDD techniques like "Example Mapping" [in our GopherconUK talk](https://www.youtube.com/watch?v=ZMWJCk_0WrY) to help you understand the essential complexity more deeply and allow you to write more detailed and meaningful specifications.

 Separating essential and accidental complexity concerns will make your work less ad-hoc and more structured and deliberate.

+Finally, these specifications should double up as documentation.
+They should specify clearly how a system should behave.
+This idea is the principle around tools like [Cucumber](https://cucumber.io), which offers you a DSL for capturing behaviours as code, and then you convert that DSL into system calls, just like we did here.

 ### What has been covered